What is HIV?

 While there is no cure for HIV, antiretroviral therapy (ART) can control the virus and help prevent transmission to others.
 People who take HIV medicine as prescribed can get an undetectable viral load — meaning the amount of HIV in their blood is so low that it cannot be detected by a standard test.

 Having an undetectable viral load means you cannot transmit HIV to a partner through sex.
-This is sometimes called U=U (Undetectable = Untransmittable).
+This is also known as U=U (Undetectable = Untransmittable).

 Preventing HIV